openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off2-off-reinstall.md

 **WARNING**: finish writing it before running it !!!

-1. change TTL for openfoodfacts domains (including pro) to a low value in DNS
+1. change TTL to a low value in DNS
+  * for openfoodfacts domains (including pro)
+  * for madenear.me madenear.me.uk cestemballepresdechezvous and all other domains

 1. Redeploy the dist of off and off-pro on off2